vinejs/vinejs.dev/content/docs/types/boolean.md

+---
+summary: The Boolean data type is used to validate boolean values
+---

 # Boolean type

 Ensure the field's value is a valid `boolean` or a string representation of a boolean.
 The following values are converted to `true` or `false`.